 Tim Prendergrast (CEO, strongDM): “The Twilio breach that gave attackers access to customers’ data highlighted how crucial strong infrastructure and access management is to maintain strong security.
 Cybercriminals continuously look for ways into internal systems as it gives them a VIP pass into servers and databases and access to information organizations don’t want to be leaked publicly.
 Thus, CISOs must re-evaluate access control and visibility across infrastructure and applications.”

 Neil Jones (Director, Cybersecurity Evangelism, Egnyte): “The alleged attack on digital authentication provider Twilio is a grim reminder that enterprise security programs are as strong as their weakest links.
 Additionally, anti-phishing education, cybersecurity awareness training, and restricted access to organizational data on a ‘Need to Know basis are powerful deterrents.”

 Erfan Shadabi (Cybersecurity Expert, Comforte AG): “Adopting a Zero Trust framework is the best approach to mitigate such attacks.
-It means assuming you are breached already, providing no implicit trust, verifying repeatedly, and providing minimal privileges after successful authentication.”
+It means assuming you are breached already, providing no implicit trust, verifying repeatedly, and providing minimal privileges after successful authentication and cybersecurity.”